manojgayala/POPL1/Language Criticism.md

  ### Variables - precisely sufficient.
 Tureasy has an optimal range of primitive datatypes to make things clear for the user.
 For Eg: Tureasy doesn't provide any datatypes for the unsigned numbers because their usage can be served by other ways in tureasy (larger data types) ensuring that the behaviour of variables is not complicated.
-**It has a sufficient range to let the user choose the type, having suitable size and properties.**

    Along with the primitives, tureasy has many special datatypes in its libraries which are useful for the programs demanding non-trivial data structures.Also users can create their own datatypes by abstracting them using the concept of classes and objects.